ruauka/tools-go/README.md

 <ins>**SetStructAttrs**</ins>  - updates current structure fields with the values of the new structure fields.

 Args:
-- curObj - ptr param.
+- curObj: struct - ptr param.
 Struct fields can be ptr or value.
-- newObj - value param.
+- newObj: struct - value param.
 Struct fields can be ptr or value.

 ```go
 func SetStructAttrs(curObj, newObj interface{}) error